Constructions of exotic actions on product manifolds with an asymmetric factor: Abstract

 \section{Abstract}

 We explore transformation groups of manifolds of the form \mbox{$M\times S^n$}, where $M$ is an asymmetric manifold, i.e. a manifold which does not admit any non-trivial action of a finite group.
 In particular, we prove that for $n=2$ there exists an infinite family of distinct non-diagonal effective circle actions on such products.
 A similar result holds for actions of cyclic groups of prime order.
-On the other hand, if $M$ is one of the ``almost asymmetric'' manifolds considered previously by V.~Puppe and M.~Kreck, then every free circle action on $M\times S^1$ turns out to be equivalent to the diagonal one.
+We also discuss free circle actions on $M \times S^1$, where $M$ belongs to the class of ``almost asymmetric'' manifolds considered previously by V.~Puppe and M.~Kreck.